MariusGG/sql_problem_solving_exercise/README.md

     | Gross Sales Price |       | Distribution Cost |         | Gross Sales Price |       | Distribution Cost |

 I looked at this structure as a one-to-many relationship where each node has only one parent but possibly multiple children.
-This structure can than be used across many products and I am able to identify the overlapping dates easily.
+This structure can then be used across many products and I am able to identify the overlapping dates easily.
 The table its self looks like a relational database because of the uniq id for rows.
 I was a bit thrown by the formate of the dates but after some google and looking through old projects.
 I remembered the formats for dates in a database are displayed this way.
-All products are Widgets, there are only two Customers (Tesco & Asada) and the means of Measure are two also ( Gross Sales Price & Distribution Cost ).
+All products are Widgets, there are only two Customers (Tesco & Asada) and the means of Measure are ( Gross Sales Price & Distribution Cost ).
-Within the table, I noticed in ROW 7 the "Valid From Day" & "Valid To Day" have long single digits which I believe suggests a NULL value.
+Within the table, I noticed in ROW 7 the "Valid From Day" & "Valid To Day" have long repeated digit which I believe suggests a NULL value.
-I think the values were not given and an SQL command to amend that could be *ALTER TABLE exceedra MODIFY Value int NOT NULL;* to make sure a value is entered in this column.
+I think the values were not given and a SQL command to amend that could be *ALTER TABLE exceedra MODIFY Value int NOT NULL;* to make sure a value is entered in this column.

 The structure above should allow me to then get a split set of data which have a hierarchical structure as: